openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/12-accessing-containers.md

 ps x
 ```

 The only processes you will be able to see are those for the instance of your application running in that container.
-You cannot see processes running in other containers of the same `pod`.
+You cannot see processes running in other containers of the same `pod`, or operating system processes.

 Run: